 - Contact Person: to explain facility and help set up.

-- Tech person(s): must be available no less than thirty minutes before the audience arrives.
+- Tech person(s): must be available no less than thirty minutes before the doors open.
 They will be responsible to operate the sound board and assist in connecting laptop to the house audio and video systems.
-(During the program, Brad will cue the music, video, and his own lighting equipment by remote control.)
+(During the program, Brad will cue the audio tracks by remote control.)

 - Altar Workers: If the program is to include an altar call led by Brad, an appropriate number of trained adults or teens must be available.
 (Not all programs include an altar call.
 Brad will contact you to discuss what is right for your event.)